CE-Programming/asm-docs/pages/setup/asmsetup.md

 echo.>CEasm/include/ti84pce.inc
 ```

-This will create an empty file called *ti84pce.inc* in the *./CEasm/include/* directory.
+This will create an empty file called *ti84pce.inc* in the *include* directory.

 Now, we are going to add some inforamtion to this file.
 Open the *ti84pce.inc* file in your favorite editing software, such as notepad.
 If you aren't sure where the *ti84pce.inc* file is if you are used to the nice GUI provided by Windows, simply type: